acpennington/GoatController/docs/cardnotes.md

 - D.D.
 Dynamite: This card has been added.
 However, we could prehaps consider more complicated prepopLP parameters to handle cases like these in the future (see ticket #225).
 - Dark Designator: This will require very complex scripting (or perhaps just let villain view their entire deck).
 - Fiend's Hand Mirror: It is possible that this card's PSCT may be incorrect, but this is not a big concern.
-- Fruits of Kozaky's Studies: Requires scripting
+- Fruits of Kozaky's Studies: Requires script to look at top 3
 - Gift of the Mystical Elf: See D.D.
 Dynamite notes.
 - Graverobber: Already added, but its text not may be correct.
-- Ray of Hope: Requires shuffle script
+- Ray of Hope: Requires shuffle button (see ticket #227)
 - Reckless Greed: Requires draw skip script
-- Reload: Requires shuffle script
+- Reload: Requires shuffle button (see ticket #227)
 - Restructer Revolution: See D.D.
 Dynamite notes
 - Solar Ray: See D.D.
 Dynamite notes
 - Spellbook Organization: Requires significant scripting